johurulsec/Maching_4_Coin_in_a_line/README.md

 This game need to run android studio some build tools: minSdkVersion 18, targetSdkVersion 25, buildToolsVersion"25.0.0"

+## Enable Developer Options on Xiaomi Mi 5/4/3

+Step 1: Unlock your phone and go to main Settings on your Xiaomi devices.

+Step 2: Scroll down to find About phone and tap on it.

+Step 3: Locate Miui Version and tap seven times on it.

-#Enable the Developer Options in the Samsung Galaxy Series phones
+## Enable the Developer Options in the Samsung Galaxy Series phones
-Go to “Settings” and tap on “About Device” located at the end.
+Step 1: Go to “Settings” and tap on “About Device” located at the end.
-In “About Device”, scroll down to the end and you will see “Build number” option.
+Step 2: In “About Device”, scroll down to the end and you will see “Build number” option.
 Tap on “Build number” option 7 times and you will be notified that the developer options are enabled.

-Enable the Developer Options in the HTC one Series phones Go to “Settings” and tap on “About”.
+## Enable the Developer Options in the HTC one Series phones
+Step 1: Go to “Settings” and tap on “About”.
-Here, tap on “Software information” and then tap on “More”.
+Step 2: Here, tap on “Software information” and then tap on “More”.
-You will find the option of “Build number” in “More”, tap on it 7 times to activate the developer options.
+Step 3: You will find the option of “Build number” in “More”, tap on it 7 times to activate the developer options.

-Enable the Developer Options in the LG G Series phones Go to “Settings” and tap on “About phone”.
+## Enable the Developer Options in the LG G Series phones
+Step 1: Go to “Settings” and tap on “About phone”.
-Now, tap on “Software information” and you will find the option of “Build number” there.
+Step 2: Now, tap on “Software information” and you will find the option of “Build number” there.
-Tap on “Build number” option 7 times and the developer options will be enabled.
+Step 3: Tap on “Build number” option 7 times and the developer options will be enabled.

 For MI users: Go to Settings-> Additional settings-> Privacy-> Unknown sources (make it enable)